TensorSpeech/TensorFlowTTS/examples/multiband_melgan/README.md

   --resume ./examples/multiband_melgan/exp/train.multiband_melgan.v1/checkpoints/ckpt-200000
 ```

 IF you want to use MultiGPU to training you can replace `CUDA_VISIBLE_DEVICES=0` by `CUDA_VISIBLE_DEVICES=0,1,2,3` for example.
 You also need to tune the `batch_size` for each GPU (in config file) by yourself to maximize the performance.
-Note that MultiGPU now support

-IF you want to use MultiGPU to training you can replace `CUDA_VISIBLE_DEVICES=0` by `CUDA_VISIBLE_DEVICES=0,1,2,3` for example.
-You also need to tune the `batch_size` for each GPU (in config file) by yourself to maximize the performance.
 Note that MultiGPU now support for Training but not yet support for Decode.

 **IMPORTANT NOTES**: